 Texas is home to several termite species, the most common of which are eastern subterranean termites, Formosan subterranean termites and western drywood termites.
 All three of these species dwell within most of Texas, while the Formosan termite is typically found only within the southeastern to central region of the state.
 Texas, especially eastern Texas, is located within a high activity zone for termites, so infestations within homes are not at all uncommon in the state.
 Homes located in east Texas see the highest rate of termite infestations.
 Luckily, newer homes are more likely to be surrounded with a termiticide barrier which prevent subterranean termites from accessing a home’s boundaries, but infestations in new homes are certainly not unheard of in any area of Texas.
 Considering how common termite infestations are in Texas, you can imagine how vulnerable a 160 year old log cabin must be to termite attack, especially if that log cabin is located in east Texas.
 Not surprisingly, the historically significant Daniel Boone log cabin succumbed to a termite infestation decades ago.
 The treasured site was nearly destroyed by termites until a group of University students worked to restore and relocate the cabin during the mid to late 2000s.
+One of the most important things to remember when buying a cabin, such as a Prefab log cabin is location, as you don’t want to buy one in a place that could be subject to termites.
+If you are set on buying a log cabin that is in somewhere like east Texas, then you must take the necessary precautions to ensure that you home is protected from these insects.

 Do you know of any other historical structure in Texas that had to be rebuilt due to having sustained termite damage?